 HI, I’M MICHAEL.

 Our time together is limited and the older we get, the faster it goes.
-This means the projects I commit to speak to the heart.
-If through the use of talents and skills I can help others understand, learn, and grow, then I’d feel rather content when my time is up.
+This means the projects Michael Venske commits to speak to his heart.
+If through the use of talents and skills he can help others understand, learn, and grow, then he’d feel rather content when his time is up.

-I want to make a difference in the world sharing my passions with others.
+Michael Venske makes a difference in the world sharing passion with others.

 Like telling a couple’s story as their wedding officiant.
-Each couple shares their soul and bestows their unique love story into my gentle care.
-I’m am merely the vessel responsible for holding and communicating the most meaningful message to the world’s most important people: family.
+Each couple shares their soul and bestows their unique love story into his gentle care.
+Michael is merely the vessel responsible for holding and communicating the most meaningful message to the world’s most important people: family.

 And the message is love.

-After five years of touring and talkbacks with audiences young and old alike, I’m certain my work with The (Alzheimer’s) Remember Project has benefited members of the sleepy communities we’ve visited.
-The same goes for the 60,000 elementary school students who participated in the two environmental comedy shows I toured across America.
+After five years of touring and talkbacks with audiences young and old alike, Venske is certain his work with The (Alzheimer’s) Remember Project has benefited members of the communities the troupe visited.
+The same goes for the 60,000 elementary school students who participated in the two environmental comedy shows he toured across America.

 And while the work of teaching de-escalation tactics to hundreds of law enforcement officers is trying, draining, and bone shattering (one time), it’s profoundly beneficial to the officers who believe in serving the community and the members of that community who may one day find themselves in a mental health crisises.

 The things we do matter.
-I want to keep doing things that matter.
+Michael Venske wants to keep doing things that matter.

-The work I create as a writer/performer strives to be thought-provoking and engaging.
-(Art, right.)
+The work he creates as a writer/performer strives to be thought-provoking and engaging.
 There are recurring themes surrounding relationships, cultures, and societal issues smacked with bright pops of comedic energy and overtones.
-I’m dedicated to producing new work that creates a dialogue delving into the underlying nature of the human experience with a focus on the balance between humor and sincerity.
-Because no one else can do it like me.
+Michael is dedicated to producing new work that creates a dialogue delving into the underlying nature of the human experience with a focus on the balance between humor and sincerity.
+Because no one else can do it like Michael.

-My most recent work, Home, is based on the three years I taught English to primary and middle school students in Zibo, Shandong, China.
+Michael’s most recent work, Home, is based on the three years he taught English to primary and middle school students in Zibo, Shandong, China.
 The show examines the juxtaposition of what home looks like, feels like, and means from Minnesota to China and back again.
 It premiered in the summer of 2018 at the Minnesota Fringe Festival.

-Pieces of my experience living abroad are also published in a coffee table book, A Different Perspective: Expat Life, which explores the unique viewpoints expats have and how their adventures shape their perceptions of home.
+Pieces of Mr. Venske’s experience living abroad are also published in a coffee table book, A Different Perspective: Expat Life, which explores the unique viewpoints expats have and how their adventures shape their perceptions of home.

-I was trained at, and am a former company member of, America’s oldest satirical comedy theater, Brave New Workshop.
+Michael Venske was trained at, and is a former company member of, America’s oldest satirical comedy theater, Brave New Workshop.

-I make my home in Saint Paul with a handful of plants.
-In my spare time I can be found listening to my grandparent’s vintage record collection and sipping scotch crafting the next story.
+Michael makes his home in Saint Paul with a handful of plants.
+In his spare time he’s co-host of the Thoughts Ahoy podcast and is usually listening to his grandparent’s vintage record collection sipping scotch crafting the next story.

 - Best Actor; The Murder Mystery Co.; Minneapolis, MN; 2018